brevityco/sphinxify/README.md

 }
 ```

+Sphinxify will discard empty and nil values from a filter hash.

 **Note:**
 Sphinxify expects geographic coordinates to be in decimal degrees.
 Decimal degrees are converted into radians for Thinking Sphinx/Sphinx.